rootiest/rootiest-iosevka/README.md

 This font wouldn't be possible without the following projects:

 - [Iosevka](https://github.com/be5invis/Iosevka) -
-  This is the base font whose character variants are used in this font.
+  This is the base font whose character styles are used in this font.
   They did all the work here, I just built the font with my preferences.

 - [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) -
-  The Nerd Font variant is built using this patch.
+  The Nerd Font variants are built using this patch.
   Provides a large set of glyphs and icons the font can render.

 ## License